Mongezi Gum: Art career

 Working from Greatmore Studios in Woodstock, Gum believes that art can be a means of multicultural exchange, different cultures exposing their particular traditions through their art.
 His subject matter thus portrays a combination of traditional African and contemporary "township" values, often depicting rural Xhosa people in customary attire alongside the urban inhabitants of the suburbs on the Cape Flats which constitute his daily surroundings and condition his lifestyle.

-In fact, Mongezi Gum depicts truthfully the energy of South African townships.
-His artworks have a popular appeal; they are vivid, animated and hopeful.

-His broad, confident brushstrokes, rich use of brilliant colour and contrast, easily recognizable imagery and effective creation of ambience produce an art that is sensuous and immediate.
-From shacks, taps, buckets and washing lines to churchgoers, squatters, refuse collectors, dancers, musicians, donkeys, goats, Gum's pieces entice and resonate with energy.
+Mongezi Gum's artwork represents scenes from South African townships.
+His paintings include imagery such as shacks, taps, buckets, washing lines, churchgoers, squatters, refuse collectors, dancers, musicians, donkeys, and goats.

-One highlight of his career is the large scale murals at the Oprah Winfrey Leadership School for Girls, located in Henley on Klip (Gauteng Province).
+One highlight of his career is the large-scale murals at the Oprah Winfrey Leadership School for Girls, located in Henley on Klip (Gauteng Province).

 He has also worked for the Century Art Gallery in Fordsburg as a Graphic designer.
 Gum has also participated in mural paintings for local shops, pre-schools and local hairdressers.

 Gum's work is represented in the corporate collections of Truworths, Woolworth and the University of Cape Town, and in numerous private collections in South Africa and abroad, like in Germany, the United Kingdom and the United States.